-The more colorful and expensive the kimono, the thinner the lips and the whiter the face, the more beautiful and desired the geisha.
+The more colorful and expensive the kimono, the thinner the lips, the whiter the face – the more beautiful and desired the geisha.
 This understanding exists in the Japanese culture from the 18th century when women get the privilege to entertain the Emperor.
 This is when they began to practice the geisha profession.

-To keep their skin skincare, despite the pink and white foundation layers she applies on daily basis, the geisha washes her face with rice water.
+To keep their skin beautiful, despite the pink and white foundation layers she applies on daily basis, the geisha washes her face with rice water.
 This century-old practice is becoming more and more popular today, and rice is involved in cosmetic products in a variety of forms.

-Scrabs made of rice bran, rice flour masks, rice water toners, they can all be easily prepared at home and at affordable prices, without damaging the skin like chemically-derived ingredients for skin lightening do.
+Scrabs made of rice bran, rice flour masks, rice water toners, they can all be easily prepared at home and at affordable prices, without damaging the skin like chemically-derived ingredients, promoting a lighter complexion.